telerik/kendo-ui-core/docs/controls/editors/slider/overview.md

 ### Initialize the Slider

-Initialize the Slider using a jQuery selector as demonstrated in the example below.
+To initialize the Slider, use a jQuery selector.

 ###### Example